snapshot-labs/overlord/README.md

 ## Overview

-Overlord is an Express-based JSON-RPC server that fetches token unit prices in USD for snapshot strategies at specific block timestamps.
-The service retrieves historical token prices from CoinGecko across 200+ blockchain networks.
+Overlord is an Express-based JSON-RPC server application that fetches token unit prices in USD for snapshot strategies at specific block timestamps.
+The service retrieves historical token prices from CoinGecko across 200+ blockchain networks with robust input validation and caching.

 ## Features